Are Compatible Inks Worth It? Understanding the Risks to Your Printer

 Firmware is the internal software that controls your printer’s operations, much like a computer operating system.
 This software includes an algorithm designed to recognize and authenticate genuine cartridges in some printers.

-So, when a compatible or third-party ink cartridge is inserted, the firmware detects the absence of the brand’s proprietary coding and blocks the cartridge from functioning.
+As a result, when a compatible or third-party ink cartridge is inserted, the printer firmware may reject it due to missing proprietary coding, rendering the cartridge unusable.

 This mechanism guarantees that only authentic brand items are used.
 The outcome?
 If your printer completely refuses to print, you can be left with useless cartridges and forced to buy OEM replacements.